 The characters in the show might be exaggerations; certainly not every kid’s experience of high school is quite this painful.
 But it’s hard for many and it’s unquestionable that depression is increasing in our children.
-A recent study, using 100,000 kids aged 10 to 17 who were self-reporting via computer, found that by the age of 17, 13.6 % of boys had experienced depression, and a whopping 36.1 % of girls.
+A recent study, using 100,000 kids aged ten to seventeen who were self-reporting via computer, found that by the age of seventeen, 13.6 % of boys had experienced depression, and a whopping 36.1% of girls.
 That’s one in three girls.

 Michael Yapko, an internationally known expert on depression states, “While we have known for many years there is a gender gap in depression, this study indicates the divergent rates for depression in boys and girls begin even earlier than previously understood.
 The gap is already sizeable by age 12.”

 “These data add to the key arguments I’ve been making for years.
 First, when I wrote Depression is Contagious and Hand-Me-Down Blues and pointed to the social and intergenerational risk factors for depression, I heavily emphasized the need to move away from drugging people, especially kids, and paying closer attention to the social and cultural factors predisposing people of all ages, but especially young people, to depression.
 Identifying and addressing these risk factors hold the key to my second key point: Prevention is better than “mop-up.”
 By the time kids become depressed, the risk factors had already been in place and then gradually gave rise to a first onset depression.”

 I recommend watching “13 Reasons Why” with your teens.
 (They may have already read the book or watched the show by the way.)
 You have to assess whether or not they’re mature enough as it is difficult to watch; there is a lot of violence and. of course, the audience sees Hannah’s death.
 But watching this show together can open up a discussion with your child about their world.
 Not only can you observe their reaction, you can also ask them what from the story is relatable for them and what isn’t.